RedHatInsights/insights-core/docs/api.rst

         brctl_show = simple_command("/usr/sbin/brctl show")

 :py:func:`insights.core.spec_factory.glob_file`
-    glob_file collects the contents of each file matching the glob pattern(s) for example::
+    glob_file collects the contents of each file matching the glob pattern(s). glob_file also can take a list of patterns as well as an ignore keyword arg that is a regular expression telling it which of the matching files to throw out, for example::

         httpd_conf = glob_file(["/etc/httpd/conf/httpd.conf", "/etc/httpd/conf.d/*.conf"])
         ifcfg = glob_file("/etc/sysconfig/network-scripts/ifcfg-*")
+        rabbitmq_logs = glob_file("/var/log/rabbitmq/rabbit@*.log", ignore=".*rabbit@.*(?<!-sasl).log$")

 :py:func:`insights.core.spec_factory.first_file`
     first_file collects the contents of the first readable file from a list